Jill Biden’s inaugural wear to go on display at Smithsonian

 The first lady is donating the ocean blue tweed dress and matching coat that she wore to her husband’s presidential inauguration at the Capitol on Jan.
 20, 2021, along with the ivory silk wool dress and cashmere coat ensemble she wore at the White House later that evening.

-Usually, first ladies donate the gown they danced in at celebratory balls following the oath-taking ceremony, but there were no inaugural balls for President Joe Biden.
+First ladies usually donate the gown they danced in at inaugural balls following the oath-taking ceremony, but there were no such celebrations for President Joe Biden.
 He took office at the height of the COVID-19 pandemic, when large indoor gatherings were discouraged.

 In a nod to the historic nature of Joe Biden’s swearing-in, Jill Biden’s matching face masks will also become part of The First Ladies Collection at the National Museum of American History.

-Her attire will be formally added to the collection of attire worn by her predecessors, including Jacqueline Kennedy, Laura Bush, Michelle Obama, Melania Trump and others, during a ceremony Wednesday featuring the first lady, her fashion designers and museum officials.
+Her attire will be formally added to the collection of gowns worn by her predecessors, including Jacqueline Kennedy, Laura Bush, Michelle Obama, Melania Trump and others, during a ceremony Wednesday featuring the first lady, her fashion designers and museum officials.
 The museum will reopen to the public on Thursday.

 It will be Jill Biden’s first public appearance since Jan.
 11, when doctors removed a cancerous lesion from her face and another from her chest.